RPA main screen

 The Rochester Philatelic Association is a recognized 501(c)3 not-for-profit charitable organization

 material are accepted on a non-tax deductible basis.
-Questions about donations may be emailed to us by clicking
+Donation questions may be emailed to